So Tidal is at last streaming hi-res content?

 [Side note: The Bluesound Node 2 houses an internal DAC and is already MQA-certified.]

-I saw you previous post about MQA support coming to the next major release of Audirvana+.
+I saw your previous post about MQA support coming to the next major release of Audirvana+.
 Do you know when and how much the upgrade will cost?

 No and no – sorry.
 For now, you’ll need to live with v2’s MQA’s passthrough which only works if you’re not using Audirvana+’s volume control or DSP functionality.

-(Presumably) because DSP and volume controls messes with a file’s bits.
-A DSP-d MQA file will therefore fail to authenticate with any downstream MQA DAC.
+(Presumably) because DSP and volume controls mess with a file’s bits.
+A DSP-d MQA file will, therefore, fail to authenticate with any downstream MQA DAC.
 Authentication via light (green or blue) is an MQA DAC’s way of telling us that the studio master has reached the DAC fully intact.